El-Wumbus/num.rs/README.md

 * Fork the repository and create pull requests to this repository.
 * Don’t change the formatting - Dont reformat or otherwise change the formatting of source code or documentation in the repo.
 Use the same formatting as the rest of the codebase.
 Format with rustfmt using the `rustfmt.toml` configuration file.
 * Make documentation - If adding features or otherwise changing the user experience create documentation regarding the added or changed features.
-* Use space only indentation in all source code files with the sole execption of Makefile - Do not use tabs or any form of indentation other than spaces.
+* Use space only indentation in all source code files - Do not use tabs or any form of indentation other than spaces.
 Use 2 space indentation.